ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 null
 ```

-AS the name **backreference** implies, yo can't make forward references:
+In JavaScript you can't make forward references:

 ```js
 > chuchu = /^\1-(a+)$/